Saint-Eustache, Paris: Chapel of the Virgin

 "The Virgin Triumphant, adored by angels"; "The Virgin, a star guiding the sailors"; and "The Virgin, Giving Consolation to he Afflicted."
 Couture rejected symbolism and idealisation, and used a distinctive realism to the portray the pain of those suffering.

 Chapel of Colbert

-The chapel next to the Chapel of the Virgin contains he tomb of Jean-Baptiste Colbert, Minister of State of Louis XIV and a church warden of Saint-Eustache.
+The chapel next to the Chapel of the Virgin contains the tomb of Jean-Baptiste Colbert, Minister of State of Louis XIV and a church warden of Saint-Eustache.
 The centrepiece is the sculpture of Colbert, made by Antoine Coysevox following drawings by Charles Le Brun, on an ornate tomb made of white and black marble and bronze.
 Colbert is depicted in prayer, giving Coysevox the opportunity to show his skill in creating the illusion of drapery in stone.
 Other works of sculpture in the tomb depict "Fidelity" (also by Coysevox) and "Piety" by Jean Baptiste Tuby.

 Chapel of Saint Madeleine

 The central work in this chapel, "The Ecstasy of Saint Madeleine", was made by Rutilio Manetti in the early 17th century, in a style where the drapery emphasizes the contrasts between darkness and light.